fnordoglargh/fnordoglargh-s-music/README.md

 ## Where to go from here?

-  From here we are going to explore different genres and individual artists.
+  From here we are going to explore different genres, potpourris and individual artists.

   * [Electronic music](electronic.md)
   * [Stay a While and Listen... and Have a Beer](stay_a_while.md)